 Light Space & Time Online Art Gallery is very pleased to announce that Karen Landrigan has been named as the Gallery’s new featured artist and she will now be promoted by the gallery for the next 14 days in the gallery’s Artist Showcase.

 Karen was selected as 1 of the top twelve finalists of the gallery’s recent Solo Art Exhibition Series #4.
 The placement in this competition qualified her art to be showcased in this feature.
-Below are her Artist Biography and Artist Statement that was submitted to this competition.
+Below are Karen's Artist Biography, Artist Statement and 5 images that were submitted to this competition.

 I was born in the city of St. John’s on the island of Newfoundland, Canada.
 I grew up on the shores of a lake and learned to swim at a very young age.
 All of my fondest memories always include water.
 If I have a first love it is mathematics.
 My fascination with numbers and calculation led me into the engineering program at Memorial University in Newfoundland.
 After two years of studying engineering, I left to attend the Alberta College of Art where I studied Visual Communications.
 After graduating, I got a job in advertising and went on to earn my living in corporate graphic design, including developing corporate identities for some of the largest corporations in Canada.
 When I moved to the United States in 2007, I took several classes at the Glassell School of Art in Houston, where I currently live, and focused my studies on designing and producing handmade jewelry.
 As time permits, I continue to create unique handmade jewelry today.
 Painting is the current love of my creative life.
 I am an elected member of the Society of Canadian Artists.